-Four primary studies explored Long COVID in underage populations, however, only two of adequate robustness to provide prevalence estimates.
 First, the Swiss Ciao Corona study explored the long-term symptoms after a SARS-CoV-2 infection in school children.
 The sample of 109 seropositive children and 1246 seronegative controls was recruited through a randomly selected sample of 55 schools across the canton of Zurich [40].
-Beyond 12 weeks, 3.7% of the seropositive children and 2% of the seronegative children reported at least one persisting symptom.
-Second, a large UK-based survey with 1734 pediatric cases and 1734 controls reported a prevalence of persisting symptoms at 4.4% for cases versus 0.9% for controls 28 days after infection.
-At 56 days post-infection prevalence rates for cases dropped to 1.8% [41].
+4% of the seropositive and 2% of the seronegative children reported an episode of at least one symptom lasting beyond 12 weeks.
+Ciao Corona's source population included symptomatic, as well as asymptomatic cases.
+Second, a large UK-based survey with 1734 symptomatic pediatric cases and 1734 controls reported a prevalence of persisting symptoms at 4.4% for cases versus 0.9% for controls 28 days after infection.
+At 56 days post-infection prevalence rates for cases dropped to 1.8% [40].